4 ways to use isolation in photography composition

 1. Interrupted pattern

-If you want the green apple to be noticed, put in with a bunch of red apples.
-The break in the pattern of round red shapes will draw the viewer’s eyes straight to the green round shape.
+If you want the green apple to be noticed, put it with a bunch of red apples.
+The break in the pattern composition of round red shapes will draw the viewer’s eyes straight to the green round shape.

 Speaking of shape, an irregular shaped object in the middle of regular rectangular shapes, for example, will also stand out.